Generalized quasirandom properties of expanding graph sequencesedding: Generalized random and quasirandom properties with equivalence theorems

-Properties, reminiscent of those of the generalized random graphs, see Theorem~\ref{ekvgen}, are now formulated for expanding deterministic graph sequences, and we show that there are many equivalences and implications between them, irrespective of stochastic models.
+Properties, reminiscent of those of the generalized random graphs, are now formulated for expanding deterministic graph sequences, and we show that there are many equivalences and implications between them, irrespective of stochastic models.
+Theorem~\ref{conj} states mainly implications, whereas Theorem~\ref{ekv} states equivalences.

-First we recall the main results of the Chung--Graham--Wilson~\cite{Chung1} paper about quasirandom properties that apply to the $k=1$, $p=\frac12$ case; the authors also anticipate that instead of $\frac12$, any fixed $0<p<1$ can be considered.
-Hereby, we enlist only those properties that will be used later for our purposes, and together with the original formulation (with $p=\frac12$) we give the analogous form with a general $p$, while we use the notation of the original paper.